 Cycling to work?
 No problem!
 If you are cycling to work and your need to transport your clothing somehow, you have as well some options to consider.

 You may ask your colleagues who cycle to work as well.
 They have probably figured it all out already!
-And these will be tips specific to your route and workplace, so in one word – invaluable!
+And these will be

 If it’s just you who decided to be a hardcore player and leave clothes at work or at the nearest dry cleaners is just too easy for you, consider buying a truly hardcore equipment like a saddlebag or a pannier.
 They work quite similarily.